fingerprintjs/cdn/contributing.md

 - The browser bundles mustn't exceed 1MB because CloudFront limits the size of the responses produced by lambdas.
 - The NPM package and its external dependencies must have an ES entrypoint (CommonJS isn't supported).
   The entrypoint must be specified by the `module` or the `jsnext:main` field of the `package.json` file.
+  No other file from the package can be served.
 - The package's entrypoint code must be a UTF-8 text.
 - Ideally, the NPM package should include only the distributive code in ESM and CJS formats only.
   It will make downloading the code faster.